abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can quickly select from popular searches

 **Acceptance Criteria:**
-- [ ] Autocomplete dropdown design हो (implementation Phase 2)
+- [ ] Autocomplete dropdown design should be (implementation Phase 2)
-- [ ] Interface extensible हो AI/recommendation logic के लिए
+- [ ] Interface extensible should be AI/recommendation logic for
-- [ ] Debouncing implement हो
+- [ ] Debouncing implement should be implemented
-- [ ] Keyboard navigation support हो
+- [ ] Keyboard navigation support should be implemented
-- [ ] Loading state show हो
+- [ ] Loading state show should be implemented

 ---